 decided to place their ad on our web site.

-Sprinks reflects the Internet itself.
+Google reflects the same philosophy as the Internet itself.
 It allows complete freedom of speech

 -- something that we have great respect for.
 To prohibit spell kits would

 be a form of censorship of religious or spiritual activity of which we do

 We respect your view that God sends the vast majority of the human race

 to Hell to be eternally tortured.
 However, none of the five staff members

 in our inter-faith group share your beliefs.
 We also do not share your